puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 of items in the collection, a JSON array of objects.
 Each object has the following properties:

-`id`   | a URL that uniquely identifies the object.
-A `GET` request to this URL will procide further detail about the object.
+* `id`: A URL that uniquely identifies the object.
+A `GET` request to this URL provides further detail about the object.
-`spec` | a URL that identifies the type of the object `name` | a human-readable name for the object
+* `spec`: A URL that identifies the type of the object.
+* `name`: A human-readable name for the object.

 ### Object details